-The Royal Air Force (RAF) are passionate about equipping young people with the skills they need to soar.
+The Royal Air Force (RAF) is passionate about equipping young people with the skills they need to soar.

-The RAF are the new sponsors of our staged Air Activities badges across all Scout sections.
-The RAF are on hand to share their expert knowledge in the field of Science, Technology, Engineering and Maths (STEM), providing Scouts with:
+The RAF sponsors our staged Air Activities badges across all Scout sections and is on hand to share expert knowledge in the field of Science, Technology, Engineering and Maths (STEM)

 - Access to STEM-based activities, challenges and competitions

-- Access to exclusive events, including museum takeover days, where Scouts can learn from RAF STEM ambassadors and work towards or complete their badges in a single sitting
+- The opportunity to attend exclusive events - including museum takeover days - where Scouts can learn from RAF STEM ambassadors and work towards or complete their badges in a single sitting

 Badges and resources

 Keen to get stuck in?
-The new activity resources for all six Air Activities badges are now available on the Programme Planning Tool.
+Activities for all six badges are available on the Programme Planning Tool.
 You can find these activities by clicking on the link under the badge on this page.
-You can also download the Air Researcher activity pack below which the RAF supported between 2015 and 2019.

 More activities and information packs